Sunday, 31 January 2016

 I feel the need to post about something which will only appeal to cat lovers, but which I found very amusing.
 When I got up this morning the cats were prancing around the bedroom in an ebullient mood, chasing each other around and underneath the bed.
 As I walked past the end of the bed a black paw with a white tip reached out to claw at my foot!
 I rushed over and stuck my hand under the bed, and I could hear the cats scrabbling around excitedly.
 And then as I walked past the end of the bed again, there was a little black, white tipped paw already sticking out from the end of the bed!
 Tom clearly wanted me to play a game by grabbing his paw - which of course I did!
 It was just so sweet, seeing that daft wee paw sticking out, waiting for me!
 The kitties are such fun.

-Friday 8 January 2016
+Friday, 8 January 2016

 Ice and snow

 Having become used to such a mild winter, it was quite a surprise to wake to an icy cold morning.
 I switched on the car's engine to de-ice its windows and ate my porridge at the front door so that I could keep an eye on it.
 By about 2 p.m. it had started snowing.
 By the time I went to collect Grandma from her eye appointment at Hairmyres at 4 o'clock it was like a winter wonderland, and the roads were quite slippy with snow.
 David had taken Grandma up to the hospital by taxi earlier and waited with her for her appointment, he is such a good grandson - all three boys are very nice to Grandma and she loves them making a fuss of her.
 When I arrived he set off into town to meet Chanel who is visiting for the weekend, and I drove Grandma home through whirling snow.
-Grandma's eye was sore after her injection but she is very brave and stoic about such things.
+Grandma's eye was sore after her injection but she is very brave and stoic.
 When I found out that she had slipped £10 to David, I told her that she shouldn't have given him anything, to which she spiritedly replied, "He's my grandson and I'll give him money if I want to!" which I thought was very sweet.

-Thursday 7 January 2016
+Thursday, 7 January 2016

 River Pearl